 Many goods and services continue to increase at percentage rates higher than the City collects in tax revenue.
-The cost of maintaining assets the City already has is ever growing.
+The cost of maintaining assets the City owns is ever growing.
 The City will never have enough resources to meet all the expectations from the many civic groups and citizens, and that must be remembered.
 The budget and Council goals are carefully considered.
 Council faces too many challenges and, ultimately, must make difficult policy choices on what the City will accomplish over a two-year period.
 While these goals are not "cast in stone," Council tries it's best to stay on task.
 The City has capital infrastructure challenges that are nearly insurmountable given the levels of available resources and, to this end, Council has employed several strategies and tactics to assist in addressing important needs and priorities.
+It is vitally important to remember that City priorities found in the Capital Improvements Plan (CIP), the Water Master Plan and the Parks Master Plan provide the guide to saying no to other special interest or agenda driven projects.

 Bonds are a great financial tool.
 However, they are limited to voter approval and there is a concern about over saturation of the tax base.
 The Central Linn School District continues to find solutions for building maintenance issues.
 Council created the Facilities Review Committee (FRC) to review all structures in Pioneer Park and the Central Linn Recreation Center.
 The FRC made a recommendation to Council after a series of meetings that led to the creation of an ad hoc joint committee to discuss the future of the Central Linn Rec Center.
 Discussions will continue over the course of the next year.
 A strategic plan will be formulated.
-The City also has a major Water Treatment Plant expansion looming within the next seven years.
+The City also has a major Water Treatment Plant expansion looming within the next six years.